Skip to main content

 PII Detection (Presidio)

-Automatically detect personally identifiable information using Microsoft Presidio.
-Each entity type has a confidence score threshold.
+Detect personally identifiable information using Microsoft Presidio.

 "config": {